thlucas1/homeassistantcomponent_soundtouchplus/README.md

   <br/>
   Add the following lines to a new file (e.g. "smartinspect.cfg") in the HA `config` directory.
   You will probably need to change the `host=192.168.1.1` address to your networks equivalent.
 This is the location of the SmartInspect Console viewer application (see below for more details on the SI Viewer).
+  You can also log to a file as well as the console viewer if you wish.
+To do this, comment out the first "Connections =..." line and uncomment the second "Connections =..." line that contains the "file(filename=..." syntax.
+To somment, place a semi-colon (e.g. ;) in the first column of the line.
+The example below will create a new log file in the Home Assistant "config" directory named "smartinspect-yyyy-mm-dd-hh-mm-ss.sil".

 ``` ini
 ; smartinspect.cfg